Solage Side Effects

 Ocular side effects to topical tretinoin have included ectropions which have developed infrequently and were reversible.
 In addition, a transient and harmless stinging of the eye has occurred when tretinoin was applied onto the surrounding skin, and has generally lasted about 30 to 60 seconds.[Ref]

 1. "Product Information.
-Solag (mequinol-tretinoin topical)" Westwood Squibb Pharmaceutical Corp, Buffalo, NY.
+Solage (mequinol-tretinoin topical)."
+Westwood Squibb Pharmaceutical Corporation

 2. Heel RC, Brogden RN, Speight TM, Avery GS "Vitamin A acid: a review of its pharmacological properties and therapeutic use in the topical treatment of acne vulgaris."
 Drugs 14 (1977): 401-19